Rock Hill teen charged in Jan. 6 Capitol riot no longer part of Republicans at Citadel

 The statement continued: “The events that transpired on January 6th were an attack on our democracy and we must, as Americans, stand for the rule of law regardless of our political affiliation or beliefs.”

-Elias Irizarry is the son of actor Vincent Irizarry, who was in the Clint Eastwood film “Heartbreak Ridge” and other television and movie roles.
+Elias Irizarry is the son of actor Vincent Irizarry.
+Vincent Irizarry was in the Clint Eastwood film “Heartbreak Ridge” and other television and movie roles.
 Elias was had been active in Republican politics as a teen in New Jersey and York County, S.C.

 Jim Boyd of Rock Hill, Irizarry’s lawyer, could not be reached Thursday.